timinh/vite-template/README.md

  To start the dev server, run :

  ```
- npm run dev
+ yarn dev
  ```
-then open in your browser : http://localhost:3000/
+then open in your browser : http://localhost:5173/

 ### Build